btklab/posh-mocks/README.md

 - For my personal work and hobby use.
 - Note that the code is spaghetti (due to my technical inexperience).
 - Insufficient tests and error handlings.
+- Required PowerShell 7+ on Windows
+    - Some script may work with PowerShell 5
+    - Some script may work with PowerShell 7+ on Linux

 function list: